Beijing city fortifications: Imperial city

 Beijing's Imperial city was built during the Yongle era (1402–1424).
 It was expanded northwards, eastwards, and southwards from the foundations the Imperial city of Dadu of the Yuan dynasty as an expansion of the Forbidden city, which was solely for the use of the imperial family.
 It was rectangular in shape, except in the southwestern corner, which was the location of Qingshou Temple.
 The walls averaged 7 to 8 metres in height, and were 2 metres thick at the base and 1.7 metres at the top.
 It was painted red on the exterior, with glazed imperial yellow tiles at the top.
 It had a perimeter of 10.6 kilometres (north: 2,506 metres, south: 1,701 metres, east: 2,756 metres, west: 3,724 metres).
 There were seven gates (some sources count four, six, or eight gates), of which Tiananmen, Di'anmen, Dong'anmen, and Xi'anmen are the four referred to by the saying "Inner city nine gates, Outer city seven gates, Imperial city four gates (内九外七皇城四)".

 The main central southern gate of the Imperial city was Damingmen.
 It was made of bricks, in imitation of the Forbidden city gates.
 Its base was of white marble in the Xumi foundation style.
 The gate tower was in the single-eaved Xieshanding style with glazed imperial yellow roof tiles.
 It had five pillars on the front, three archways at the centre, and white marble railings.
 Its name was changed to Daqingmen (大清門 "Great Qing Gate") in 1644, when the Manchu first entered Beijing, establishing the Qing dynasty.
 A white marble tablet on the gate had the name "Daqingmen" engraved in gold on an azure background.
 In 1912, when the Qing dynasty was overthrown and the Republic of China was established, the gate's name was changed to Zhonghuamen (中華門 "Gate of China").
 The city planners decided to reuse the tablet and simply write the words "Zhonghuamen" on the reverse of the tablet.
 However, when it was taken down and flipped over, they discovered the words Damingmen (大明門 "Great Ming Gate") already appeared on the back of the tablet; it had already been re-used.
 A new tablet made of wood was created instead.
 In 1954, with the recommendation of Soviet city planners then working in Beijing, the gate was dismantled for the future Tiananmen Square.
 Its location is now the site of the Mausoleum of Mao Zedong.

 Located southwest of Tiananmen, Chang'anzuomen is similar to Damingmen.
 It was also called "Qinglongmen" or "Longmen", meaning "Dragon Gate", because during the Ming and Qing dynasties, results of the imperial examinations were posted on this gate.
-Successfully passing the examinations would result in a person entering the Forbidden city to work in imperial bureaucratic positions, normally forbidden to commoners.
+Successfully passing the examinations allowed a person to enter the Forbidden city to work in imperial bureaucratic positions, normally forbidden to commoners.
 It was dismantled in 1952 when the Chang'an Avenue was expanded.